marcwitasee/mpcs-53014-final-project/README.md

 daily.
 Thus, it makes more sense to pull in new data for the crime dataset once a day.
 I set my program to pull data more frequently simply for the sake of demoing that my programs for streaming crime data could hypothetically handle more frequent updates to the dataset.

+My scala programs read data from the respective kafka topics and then increment rows or append new rows to the respective tables stored in HBase after doing some integrity checks on the data streaming in from the kafka topic.

 To run a demo of my speed layer for 311 calls: